abhibastia/reddit-threads/README.md

 This project uses unit testcases for testing.
 To run all tests, use the following command:

-For unittest:
 ```bash
 pytest tests
 ```

 Add more tests in the `tests` directory to ensure the functionality of the ETL process.

-## SQL Query Analysis
+# SQL Query Analysis

-# What is the average number of threads by day of week?
+## What is the average number of threads by day of week?
 ```
 SELECT day,ROUND(COUNT(*)/COUNT(DISTINCT created_date),2) AS average_threads
 FROM reddit_posts
 GROUP BY day;
 ```
-# Which thread has the highest engagement?
+## Which thread has the highest engagement?

 ```
 SELECT author, title, ups, downs, num_comments